 These are generally the same as those found in other jurisdictions.
 As regards performing assets, the servicers will normally be the originators but can be other entities, as provided for in the Securitisation Law, provided that the entity has obtained the approval of the CMVM.
-The mandated servicer is expected to act with a degree of diligence as a prudent lender of the specific type of assets, and the law expressly sets out that the servicer will carry out all the acts necessary or adequate to the proper management of the assets and their respective guarantees, on behalf of the assigning entity, including collection services, administrative services and ensuring all relationships with the debtors.
+The mandated servicer is expected to act with a degree of diligence as a prudent lender of the specific type of assets, and the law expressly Contributed by: Benedita Aires and Orlando Vogler Guiné, VdA sets out that the servicer will carry out all the acts necessary or adequate to the proper management of the assets and their respective guarantees, on behalf of the assigning entity, including collection services, administrative services and ensuring all relationships with the debtors.
 In the NPL segment, and also for deconsolidation purposes, the servicers tend to be independent specialised third parties instead of the originator.

-A project Decree-Law on the activity of servicing companies is being discussed in Portugal.
-However, its submission for approval has not yet occurred and, as such, the contents thereof are not taken into account herein.
+A project Decree-Law on the activity of servicing companies has been discussed in Portugal but its submission for approval has not yet occurred and, as such, the contents thereof are not taken into account herein.